tlswg/tls13-spec/draft-ietf-tls-tls13.md

   IANA [SHALL add/has added] the cipher suites listed in {{cipher-suites}} to the registry.
 The "Value" and "Description" columns are taken from the table.
-  The "DTLS-OK" column is marked as "Yes".

-  IANA [SHALL add/has added] a "Recommended" column to the cipher suite registry.
-All cipher suites listed in
-  {{cipher-suites}} are marked as "Yes".
-All other cipher suites are marked as "No".
-IANA [SHALL add/has added] add a note to this column
-  reading:

-  > Cipher suites marked as "Yes" are those allocated via
-    Standards Track RFCs.
-Cipher suites marked as "No" are not;
-    cipher suites marked "No" range from "good" to "bad" from a cryptographic standpoint.
+  The "DTLS-OK" and "Recommended" columns are both marked as "Yes" for each new cipher suite. [[This assumes draft-sandj-tls-iana-registry-updates-00 has been applied.]]

 -  TLS ContentType Registry: Future values are allocated via Standards Action {{RFC2434}}.